 Natural grass returned to Spartan Stadium in 2002 after a 33-year absence, with the installation of a modular field.
 The playing surface, planted in May of 2001 at MSU's Hancock Turfgrass Research Center, was comprised of a blend of nine varieties of Kentucky bluegrass.
 The original switch from natural grass to artificial turf came in time for the 1969 season.

-Season-ticket sales have topped the 60,000 mark seven times in Spartan football history, with an all-time record 63,831 season tickets purchased in 2012.
+Season-ticket sales have topped the 60,000 mark eight times in Spartan football history, with an all-time record 63,831 season tickets purchased in 2012.
 MSU sold 61,931 season tickets for the 2014 season, second most in school history.